peterss7/The-Meaning-Discordancy/README.md

 An experimental game of *emergent meaning*.

-**The Meaning Discordancy** is a competitive language game where players turn units ifshape meaning along ideological spectrums—chaos/order, divine/physical, unity/division—to make their alignment dominant.
+**The Meaning Discordancy** is a competitive language game where players turn units of truth to shape meaning along ideological spectrums—chaos/order, divine/physical, unity/division—to make their alignment dominant.

 ## Description